yuezunli/DSP-FWA/README.md

 - Python3 with packages opencv3 and dlib

 ### Toy
-Check `demo.py` in `toy` fodler.
-This script will return a list that contains the "fake" probability of each input data.
+Check `demo.py` in `toy` folder.
+This script will return a list that contains the "real" probability of each input data.
 Note we only suppert ResNet-50 based SSPNet model in this version.
 The checkpoint can be downloaded [here.](https://drive.google.com/open?id=13wbA5kHRGODBDdiJ2gPeB1XK4KiCh-Im)